MyraWang0406/Social-Interaction-of-Self-Evolving-Personal-AI-Assistant/README.md

 ## Sample Scenario Directions

-The prototype currently focuses on reflective career and workplace decisions, including:
+The prototype currently focuses on reflective career and workplace decisions.

 | Scenario | Description |
 |---|---|